livecycle/preevy-up-action/README.md

 Optional additional args to the `preevy up` command, see the full reference [here](https://preevy.dev/cli-reference/#preevy-up-service).

-### `docker-compose-yaml-path`
+### `docker-compose-yaml-paths`

 *required*: `false`

 Optional path to the `docker-compose.yaml` file.
 If not provided, uses the working directory.
+If you have multiple docker compose files, you can add them as a comma seperated string like so `'docker-compose.yml,docker-compose.dev.yml'`

 ## Outputs